-In this assignment we will perform transient analysis based on nonparametric, step response models - see the course material, Part II: Step and Impulse Response Graphical Models.
-We will do this for both first-order and second-order systems.
+Assignment 2 dealt with step response models.
+In this assignment we will perform transient analysis of impulse response models - see the course material, Part II: Step and Impulse Response Graphical Models.
+Just like for the step response, we will do this for both first-order and second-order systems.